wp-plugins/basic-google-maps-placemarks/readme.txt

 == Changelog ==

 = v1.9.3 () =
-* [FIX] Fixed persistent bugs in previous 1.9.x releases
+* [FIX] Fixed persistent bugs in previous 1.9.x releases.
+* [FIX] Fixed [bgmp-map shortcode bug](http://wordpress.org/support/topic/incompatibility-between-bgmp-193-rc1-and-jetpack-204) that led to conflicts with Jetpack.
-* [NEW] German translation added (thanks to Jens)
+* [NEW] German translation added (thanks to Jens).
 * [NEW] Added a filter to allow [changing the language the map is displayed in](http://wordpress.org/support/topic/displaying-the-map-in-difeerent-language).
-* [NEW] Added get-map-placemarks-individual-placemark filter
+* [NEW] Added get-map-placemarks-individual-placemark filter.
-* [NEW] Added placemark ID parameter to map shortcode
+* [NEW] Added placemark ID parameter to [bgmp-map] shortcode.
-* [UPDATE] Attached bgmp JavaScript object to jQuery object, so it can be accessed from other scripts
+* [UPDATE] Attached bgmp JavaScript object to jQuery object, so it can be accessed from other scripts.
-* [UPDATE] Added category data available to JavaScript bgmpData object
+* [UPDATE] Added category data available to JavaScript bgmpData object.

 = v1.9.2 (10/9/2012) =
 * [FIX] Attempted to fix ['is not a valid category' error](http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-map-not-loading-after-update)